microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

-# SqueezeNet Object Detection Module
+# Azure IoT Edge on Windows: ML Evaluation Using SqueezeNet

 This is a sample module showing how to run Windows ML inferencing in an Azure IoT Edge module running on Windows.
 Images are supplied by a connected camera, inferenced against the SqueezeNet model, and sent to IoT Hub.